 Civil Procedure Rule 57 limits pretrial and trial procedures in a defended action so it will be more economical.
-The Rule applies if the plaintiff states the action is within the Rule.
-Otherwise, the Rule does not apply, except as a possible basis for costs against the plaintiff.
+The Rule applies if the plaintiffs state the action is within the Rule.
+Otherwise, the Rule does not apply, except as a possible basis for costs against the plaintiffs.